clreda/expansion-network/README.md

-## Automated Study of Gene Regulatory Networks via Regulatory Modules
+## Automated Inference of Gene Regulatory Networks Using Explicit Regulatory Modules

-This GitHub project provides the code for the network inference and model expansion procedures, along with all the related scripts quoted in the paper *Automated Study of Gene Regulatory Networks via Regulatory Modules* (non published).
+This GitHub project provides the code for the network inference and model expansion procedures, along with all the related scripts used in the paper *Automated Inference of Gene Regulatory Networks Using Explicit Regulatory Modules* (non published).

 ## Requirements & Installation